-In honour of the late Bessy Ferrera, Hivos has created, with Dutch private donors, the Bessy Ferrera Fund to support LGBTQI+ activists and organisations in emergency situations.
+In honour of the late Bessy Ferrera, Hivos has created the Bessy Ferrera Fund with Dutch private donors to support LGBTQIA+ activists and organisations facing emergency situations.

 As they work in restrictive and oppressive environments, LGBTQIA+ people are facing extreme threats when carrying out their activist work.
 In emergency, activists often need a quick response.
 Simply to cover a medical bill, a plane ticket to relocate, a solution to securely host their websites, or purchase a CCTV or replace equipment after office break-ins.